Uda (Khabarovsk Krai)

 The Uda (У́да, 乌第河) is a river in Khabarovsk Krai, in the Russian Far East.
 It is 457 km long, and has a drainage basin of 61300 km2.

 Geography

 The Uda flows into the Sea of Okhotsk near the small town Chumikan.
 It rises south of the eastern Stanovoy Mountains and flows roughly eastwards.
 It borders the northern side of the Dzhagdy Range.
-In its lower course it flows close to the northwestern side of the Taikan Range into the Uda Gulf of the Sea of Okhotsk near the Shantar Islands.
+In its lower course it flows close to the northwestern side of the Taikan Range into the Uda Bay of the Sea of Okhotsk near the Shantar Islands.
 Lake Bokon is located in the lower basin of the river.

 Tributaries

 Its main tributaries are the 229 km long Shevly, the 142 km long Gerbikan and the 134 km long Galam from the right, and the 160 km long Chogar, the 186 km long Dzhana, the 363 km long Maya and the 148 km long Udykhyn from the left.